 If you have any reservations, or are uncertain about counselling, you can have a preliminary session to allow you to decide whether it is appropriate for you.

-Telephone: Alice Cowley or Sally Parr on 0208 934 2114 and leave a message, or ask your nurse/doctor to make contact on your behalf.
+Telephone: Sally Parr, Senior Cancer Counsellor on 0208 934 2114 and leave a message, or ask your nurse/doctor to make contact on your behalf.

 The Cancer Support and Palliative Care Teams also have specialist nurses who are available to provide support, advice and information, as well as help with practical issues.
 They can be contacted on ext 2732.